Wading Into the World of Virtual Galas — Is This Houston's Nonprofit Future? | PaperCity Magazine

 Amber & Clay Bretches tune into the JDRF Houston virtual gala, viewing it in their family room.
 (Photo by Barbara Perlick)

-With the cancellation in March of all upcoming social gatherings, Houston nonprofits have been scrambling since then to find alternative means of raising the all-important funds generated by luncheons, galas and dinners.
+With the cancellation in March of all upcoming social gatherings, Houston nonprofits have been scrambling to find alternative means of raising the all-important funds generated by luncheons, galas, and dinners.
 Many have turned to the virtual event, which could be a hit or miss in these uncharted waters.

-One remarkable success was JDRF Houston Promise Ball that turned lemons into limoncello.
+One remarkable success was JDRF Houston Promise Ball, which turned lemons into limoncello.

 Ka-ching, ka-ching!
-The event on May 8 raised more than $1.2 million as supporters joined the Zoom party which was broadcast on YouTube.
+The event on May 8 raised more than $1.2 million as supporters joined the Zoom party that was broadcast on YouTube.
 They dressed up, they dressed down, and they wore pajamas as they tuned into the program led by emcee Drew Dougherty, Texans TV host and a diabetic.
-Setting the fashion pace, he wore tuxedo jacket, shirt and tie over his Bermuda shorts.
+Setting the fashion pace, he wore tuxedo jacket, shirt, and tie over his Bermuda shorts.

-Across the city, JDRF Houston board members dressed to impress as photographer Barbara Prelick made the rounds, volunteering her talents to photograph those who were into the playful spirit of the night.
-The couple of shots she missed that we would loved to have seen were supporters diving into their swimming pools as the Fund a Cure coffer swelled.
+Across the city, JDRF Houston board members dressed to impress as photographer Barbara Perlick made the rounds, volunteering her talents to photograph those who were into the playful spirit of the night.
+The couple of shots she missed that we would love to have seen were supporters diving into their swimming pools as the Fund a Cure coffer swelled.

 The program included in-home testimonials from diabetes patients including Houston Texans receiver DeAndre Carter, who has Type 1 diabetes, and WWE star Lacey Evans, who suffered from gestational diabetes.
 Honorees Peggy and Robert Kruckemeyer shared their story as well.